vdarkobar/cloud/all/pbs/setup.md

 ### To import an RDX-based datastore to a different Proxmox Backup Server (PBS), follow these steps:

-Prepare the Target Server
-Ensure the target PBS server is ready to receive the datastore:

-Connect the RDX cartridge to the target PBS server and ensure the device is detected:
+Prepare the Target Server, ensure the device is detected:
 ```
 lsblk
 ```